omoluabidotcom/omoluabidotcom/README.md

 <h1 align="center">Hi 👋, I'm Yahaya Yusuf</h1>

-I am Java Backend Developer and a Physics/electronic's graduate.
-I enjoy using technology to provide solution to problems.
-In my school of thought it is fundamental that quality comes before quantity.
+I'm a Software Engineer with a strong foundation in Physics and Electronics, bringing a unique interdisciplinary perspective to technical challenges.
+My academic background empowers me to bridge theoretical principles with practical implementation, allowing me to approach problems with both analytical rigor and creative solutions.

+At the core of my professional ethos lies the fundamental belief that quality precedes quantity.
+I find deep satisfaction in harnessing technology to solve real-world problems, and I'm committed to delivering thoughtfully crafted, maintainable solutions rather than rushed implementations.
+Whether I'm developing software applications or working at the intersection of hardware and software domains, I remain dedicated to creating elegant solutions that make a meaningful impact.

-- Learning: I am currently exploring the world of Mobile App Development
+- Learning: I am currently exploring the world of AI, AI Agent, MCP Servers
 - Hobby: Watch/Play Soccer.
 - Check my latest article here: [Hey!!
 Click Me](https://medium.com/@yahayayusuf)
 - How to reach me: **yyahaya222@yahoo.com**